k0f1/configuring-linux-web-server/README.md

 * Configure Apache to handle requests using the WSGI module.
 But instead of by editing the file`/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:

-  * `sudo vim  /etc/apache2/sites-enabled/your_domain.conf` Take note that this file is inate and does not require touching.
+  * `sudo vim  /etc/apache2/sites-enabled/your_domain.conf` Take note that this is you app configuration file and is inate.
+It doesn not require touching.

-  * Add the change the following default values to `/etc/apache2/sites-enabled/your_domain.conf`:
+  * Add the following default values to `/etc/apache2/sites-enabled/your_domain.conf`:
     * ServerAdmin webmaster@localhost to the email address of the domain manager
     * ServerName www.example.com to your DNS or IP address.
     * DocumentRoot `/var/www/html` to `/var/www/your_domain`